What is Machine Learning (in Finance)?

 Algorithmic trading refers to the use of algorithms to make better trade decisions.
 Usually, traders build mathematical models that monitor business news and trade activities in real-time to detect any factors that can force security prices to rise or fall.
 The model comes with a predetermined set of instructions on various parameters – such as timing, price, quantity, and other factors – for placing trades without the trader’s active involvement.

-Unlike human traders, algorithmic trading can analyze large volumes of data simultaneously, and therefore make thousands of trades every day.
+Unlike human traders, algorithmic trading can simultaneously analyze large volumes of data and make thousands of trades every day.
 Machine learning makes fast trading decisions, which gives human traders an advantage over the market average.

 Also, algorithmic trading does not make trading decisions based on emotions, which is a common limitation among human traders whose judgment may be affected by emotions or personal aspirations.
 The trading method is mostly employed by hedge fund managers and financial institutions to automate trading activities.